 Apart from the classic, plain-text message with a link to your press release, you are also able to attach files that can be downloaded by the recipients upon clicking, add images or CTA buttons, as well as embed an entire press release you’ve created in Prowly (or its summary) into the body of your email.

-Explore your options on the toolbox bar above your email:
+Explore your options on the toolbox bar above and next to your email.

 Add email signature